nebulaeonline/dotPDFium/README.md

 - Text extraction imlemented
 - Rendering and search implemented
 - Security implemented
-- Forms are a WIP and broken at the moment
+- Forms are a WIP; If you have suggestions, please open an issue or PR
 - Annotations imlemented
 - Very few formal tests
 - No documentation or examples yet